bencodezen/vuepress-blog-boilerplate/README.md

 This is an ever-changing and opinionated architecture that uses [VuePress](https://www.vuepress.vuejs.org) to power your blogging platform.

+## Purpose

+To provide a blueprint of how blogging is possible with [VuePress](https://vuepress.vuejs.org/) and empower you with enough boilerplate so you feel comfortable customizing it to your liking.

 ## Features

 - Write posts in Markdown